PST 094 - Student Orientation to Online Learning (1)

 This course will be online.
 Learning approaches will include articles and book chapters, case studies, real time discussion, use of discussion forum and power point presentations.
 Projects which foster experiential learning will be incorporated for many objectives.

-Prerequisites: Acceptance to Gallaudet Peer Mentoring Program (RERC)
+- Prerequisite: Acceptance into RERC--Gallaudet's Peer Mentoring Program

 PST 777 - Biopsychosocial Aspects of Hearing Loss (3)